Poe Elementary School bombing: Paul Orgeron and Dusty Paul

-Paul Harold Orgeron, age 49, a tile-setter and ex-convict, had recently moved from Altus, Oklahoma to southern Houston, Texas with his seven-year-old son, Dusty Paul.
+Paul Harold Orgeron, age 49, a tile-setter, ex-convict and devout Christian, had recently moved from Altus, Oklahoma to southern Houston, Texas with his seven-year-old son, Dusty Paul.
 According to Orgeron's ex-wife, Hazel, they divorced twice due to spousal abuse.
 Orgeron briefly rented at a nearby boarding house using the pseudonym Bob Silver.
 The landlord later said the father and son were quiet and had not caused any trouble.

 Orgeron attempted to enroll his son in second grade at Edgar Allan Poe Elementary School but was denied since he lacked birth and health certificates for his son.
 He left the school office claiming he would return the next day with the documents.

 The bombing

 Minutes after leaving the school office, around 10:00 am, Orgeron and his son approached a teacher, Patricia Johnston, on the school playground, who had been gathering her second graders for their return to the classroom.
 Orgeron, carrying a brown suitcase, gave her two pieces of paper to read.
 She was unable to understand them since the notes were illegible.
 Orgeron muttered about "having power in a suitcase," the will of God and having to "get to the children".

 Orgeron asked that the children gather around him, and as he waved the suitcase around, Johnston became alarmed upon seeing a doorbell button on the bottom of the suitcase and instructed the students to return to the building.
 She also instructed two students to fetch the school principal, R. E. Doty, and the school custodian, James Montgomery, the only adult male in the school.

-When the Principal and the Custodian arrived, Orgeron ignored Doty's instructions to leave the school grounds.
+When the principal and the custodian arrived, Orgeron ignored Doty's instructions to leave the school grounds.
 Then Orgeron detonated the suitcase which contained perhaps six sticks of dynamite.
-The blast was so massive that witnesses thought they were under a Soviet Nuclear attack.
+The blast was so massive that witnesses thought they were under a Soviet nuclear attack.

 The explosion claimed six lives, including both Orgeron and his son; two students; custodian Montgomery and a teacher, Jennie Kolter.
 Of the eighteen injured, principal Doty suffered a broken leg, and two children each lost a leg.

 William Kolter, the son of Jennie Kolter, was chief resident at Hermann Hospital; he pronounced Jennie Kolter dead.

-There are plaques in the school to this affect.
+There are plaques in the school to this effect.

-Credit must be given to Mr. Montgomery, the custodian, who walked over to the bomber and talked to him, allowing more teachers and children to get away.
-He died saving "his kids."